 - “A man paints with his brains and not with his hands.” -Michelangelo

 - “Real painters understand with a brush in their hand.” -Berthe Morisot

 - “I do not want art for a few any more than education for a few, or freedom for a few.” -William Bradford

 - “If painting is no longer needed, it seems a pity that some of us are born into the world with such a passion for line and color.” -Mary Cassatt

 - “Never put more than two waves in a picture; it’s fussy.” -Winslow Homer

 - “I don’t paint things.
 I only paint the difference between things.” -Henri Matisse

-What advice would you pass alone to young up-starting artists?
-What makes your creative process so successful or on the contrary what is so difficult for artists to create great art?
+What advice would you pass alone to young or beginning artists?
+What makes your creative process so successful, or on the contrary,what makes it so difficult for artists to create great art?
 Whatever the case may be, always make sure to follow your passion and enjoy the fruits of your creation.